Alex-Neo-Projects/Coperacha-app/README.md

 Check out the latest [Expo build here](https://expo.io/@alex243/projects/coperacha) (requires the Expo Go app).
 Currently Coperacha has only been tested on iOS.

+**Note: Coperacha is in active development and is in an unfinished state.
+It only accepts test cUSD and runs on the Celo test network.
+Many things will not work or will not look great.
+Expect bugs!**

 # Name

 "Hacer coperacha" is a phrase used in Central Mexico for putting money together towards a shared goal.
 The Coperacha app makes this easy.